transcom/mymove/docs/adr/0069-use-orchestrator-service-objects.md

 Long-term, we would ideally:

+* Expand documentation to have helpful information to help people decide when to use orchestration service objects vs having service objects take other service objects as dependencies or some other method.
 * Evaluate how the existing `MTOShipment` service objects handle `MTOAgents`, `MTOServiceItems`, and shipment routing and see if they could/should move to using the orchestration service objects.
 * Evaluate other service objects to see if the can benefit from having a higher level orchestration service object.